hneth/riskyr/README.md

 <!-- Example: -->
 > **Screening for hustosis**
 >
 > A screening device for detecting the clinical condition of *hustosis* is developed.
 The current device is very good, but not perfect.
-It has the following properties:
+We have the following information:
 > 1. About 4% of the people of the general population suffer from *hustosis*.
 > 2. If someone suffers from hustosis, there is a chance of 80% that he or she will test positively for the condition.
-> 3. If someone is free from hustosis, there is a chance of 4% that he or she will still test positively for the condition.
+> 3. If someone is free from hustosis, there is a chance of 5% that he or she will still test positively for the condition.
 >
-> Mr. and Ms. Smith have both been screened with this device:
+> Mr. and Ms. Smith have both been screened with the device:
 > - Mr. Smith tested positively (i.e., received a diagnosis of hustosis).
 > - Ms. Smith tested negatively (i.e., was judged to be free of hustosis).
 >